dwarvesf/playground/blockchain/Defi 1/Uniswap/Chart.md

 ---
 tags: blockchain, defi
 ---

+# Chart

-**TVL** Total value locked: số tiền mà các provider gửi vào sàn giao dịch.
+**TVL** Total value locked: Total amount of money that provider put into trading platforms.
 **24H volume** the 24-hour trading volume of a cryptocurrency is how much value of a coin has been bought and sold over the course of a day.
 ![[app.uniswap.org_.png]]